-In the city of São Paulo, traffic is limited to a 'plate restriction' system through which 20 percent of cars are not allowed to circulate in the extended centre of the city between 7:00 a.m. and 10:00 a.m. and between 5:00 p.m. and 8:00 p.m. on weekdays.
-This limitation is determined by the final number on the plate of the vehicle.
-It is as follows:
+In the city of São Paulo, traffic is limited to a 'plate restriction' system through which 20 percent of cars are not allowed to circulate in the extended centre of the city between 7 am and 10 am and 5 pm and 8 pm on weekdays.
+The limitation is determined by the final number on the plate of the vehicle.
+It goes as follows: